morenokevinn/Delta-Hedging-with-Transaction-Costs-and-GARCH-Volatility/README.md

 the risk-free rate.

 ### 4. Evaluation
-For each simulation, the P&L of the option writer is computed:
+For each simulation, the P\&L of the option writer is computed:

 $$
 \text{P\&L}_T =